 Fly-Tech is the dried and ground manure (“frass”) of Black Soldier Fly larvae, Hermetia illucens, raised at an enclosed facility right here in BC.
 Fly-Tech does not contain any actual flies or larvae - just their waste products.
 The frass is easy to handle, appearing as a dry, dark brown, pleasant smelling substance with a fine granular to powdery texture.
 It will keep for at least one year.

 The backstory is as fascinating as it is satisfying.
 Insects, especially insect larvae, are being discovered by animal feed manufacturers for their high protein and fat content.
-The whole or processed larvae feed poultry, wild and pet birds, pets, reptiles, and fish, providing a natural alternative to unsustainable or resource-intensive ingredients like fishmeal, fish oil, soybean meal, palm kernel oil and coconut oil.
+The whole or processed larvae are fed to poultry, wild and pet birds, pets, reptiles, and fish, providing a natural alternative to unsustainable or resource-intensive ingredients like fish meal, fish oil, soybean meal, palm kernel oil and coconut oil.

 The Black Soldier Fly is a harmless, short-lived species that is at home around the world.
 It is very different from the common house fly and is not a pest, nor a vector for disease.
 The adult flies do not eat, sting or bite.
 All they do is mate and reproduce.
 The females lay eggs that hatch into larvae which naturally feed on decaying organic matter.